Dell: Growth in the 1990s and early 2000s

 In 1990, Dell Computer tried selling its products indirectly through warehouse clubs and computer superstores, but met with little success, and the company re-focused on its more successful direct-to-consumer sales model.
 In 1992, Fortune included Dell Computer Corporation in its list of the world's 500 largest companies, making Michael Dell the youngest CEO of a Fortune 500 company at that time.

+Senior vice president Joel Kocher told The Wall Street Journal in 1993 "this isn't a technology business anymore".
+His view, that PCs were commodities, was reportedly widely held by others in the company.
+They thought that Dell differentiated itself from others—like fellow Texas company and archrival Compaq—with its distribution expertise and "database engine" of customers that, Kocher said, could sell anything including non-technology products: "We're more like Mary Kay Cosmetics than we are like General Motors".